PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 ### Pre-processing

-The pre-processing setps converts the IFC files to TTL files to then store them in the server.
+The pre-processing steps converts the IFC files to TTL files to then store them in the server.
 For more information please refer to the README in the specific directory.

 The pre-processing code --> [IFCtoLBD](IFCtoLBD)